Arpnik/speech-pd-detection/README.md

-# 🎙️ Voice → 🧠 Parkinson's Detection
+# 🎙️ Voice → 🧠 Parkinson's Disease Detection

 ## 🚀 What We Did
 Trained deep neural network to detect Parkinson's disease from voice alone, achieving **99.4% accuracy**!